-Prior to joining the Mitchell team, Mr. Olmeta served as an executive consultant at CarProof, where he worked on strategy and operational initiatives.
+Elias Olmeta - Mr. Olmeta is Chief Financial Officer of Vistage Worldwide, Inc. Prior thereto he was Executive Vice President and Chief Financial Officer at Mitchell International, Inc. Mr. Olmeta also served as an executive consultant at CarProof, where he worked on strategy and operational initiatives.
 Prior to CarProof, Mr. Olmeta held positions at Solera Holdings; first as their Senior Vice President of Corporate Development where he was responsible for Mergers and Acquisitions on a worldwide basis, and subsequently as Chief Financial & Operating Officer of North America leading Finance, Sales, and HR.
 Earlier career experiences include positions at J.P.
 Morgan Chase & Co. and Arthur D. Little International as a member of their Strategy and Organization Practice.
 Mr. Olmeta holds an MBA in Finance and a Bachelor of Arts, Economics from the University of Rochester.
+In 2017, the San Diego Business Journal honored Elias by awarding him their CFO of the Year award which recognizes outstanding financial professionals in the San Diego area.
 Mr. Olmeta's education and experience provide him with the necessary knowledge and ability to fulfill the requirements of a member of the ACI Audit Committee.